mgylabs/mkbot/README.md

 1. Create a new branch.
 2. Push into the branch.
 3. Create a new Merge Request.
-4. When you add a ~AutoMerge label to the Merge Request, @MGYLBot will automatically merge it when requirements are met.
+4. When you add a ~AutoMerge label to the Merge Request, @myftbot will automatically merge it when requirements are met.

 [Learn more](https://gitlab.com/mgylabs/developer/taehyeokkang/MGLabsBot/-/wikis/Auto-Merge)